Presidential and Federal Records Act Amendments of 2014: Provisions of the act

-Congressional Budget Office report

-This summary is based largely on or directly quotes the summary provided by the Congressional Budget Office, as ordered reported by the Senate Committee on Homeland Security and Governmental Affairs on May 21, 2014.
-This is a public domain source.

-H.R.
-1233 would amend federal law regarding the preservation, storage, and management of federal records.
-The legislation would amend the Presidential Records Act to establish a process for reviewing Presidential records.
-The legislation also would update archival laws to accommodate the government’s use of electronic and digital communications.
-Finally, H.R.
-1233 would require the National Archives and Records Administration (NARA) to prevent unauthorized access or removal of government records.

-According to NARA, most provisions in H.R.
-1233 would codify and expand current practices.
-Executive Orders and Presidential memoranda have directed NARA and agencies to better manage government records.
-Consequently, the Congressional Budget Office (CBO) estimates that implementing H.R.
-1233 would have no significant cost over the next five years.
-The legislation could affect direct spending by agencies not funded through annual appropriations; therefore, pay-as-you-go procedures apply.
-The CBO estimates, however, that any net increase in spending by those agencies would not be significant.
-Enacting H.R.
-1233 would not affect revenues.

-H.R.
-1233 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on the budgets of state, local, or tribal governments.

 Legislative history

 The Presidential and Federal Records Act Amendments of 2014 was introduced into the United States House of Representatives on March 18, 2013 by Rep. Elijah E. Cummings (D, MD-7).
 It was referred to the United States House Committee on Oversight and Government Reform.
 It was reported (amended) on June 25, 2013 alongside House Report 113-127.
 On January 14, 2014, the House voted in Roll Call Vote 18 to pass the bill 420-0.
 The United States Senate received the bill on January 15, 2014 and referred it to the United States Senate Committee on Homeland Security and Governmental Affairs.
 On September 10, 2014, the Senate voted with unanimous consent to pass an amended version of the bill, sending it back to the House for reconsideration.

 Rep. Cummings, who introduced the bill, said "I applaud the Senate for passing this good government bill that will give the American people timely access to the records presidents create while they are in office."